caroalyse/LVC_Extraction_Pipeline/README.md

 ## References
 - Pompei, A., Mereu, L. & Piunno, V. (2023).
 Light Verb Constructions as Complex Verbs: Features, Typology and Function.
 Berlin, Boston: De Gruyter Mouton. https://doi.org/10.1515/9783110747997

+ This was the final project for the LING L605 Advanced Data Modeling for Computational Linguistics course at Indiana University.